OluwadahunsiA/middle.messenger.praktikum.yandex/README.md

 The Block class that each page extends can be found in the core folder.

-Site autodeploy can be found here <a href="https://fancy-sfogliatella-7f9139.netlify.app/">"https://fancy-sfogliatella-7f9139.netlify.app/</a>
+This app is deployed on yandex cloud and can be found here <a href="https://bba2e3lduugvnivs5ce8.containers.yandexcloud.net/">"https://bba2e3lduugvnivs5ce8.containers.yandexcloud.net/</a>

-Starting this app leads you to the log in page where you can enter your details.
-Once you are logged in, you can navigate through the different pages of the app.

 In order to start the project locally: